mikemurray86/Puppet_nano/README.md

 ## Development

-I'm open to any improvements to module on it's github page.
+I'm open to any improvements to this module on it's github page.